swyddfa/esbonio/code/README.md

 ### Live Preview

-The extension can show a live HTML preview of the documentation, so the preview contents change whenever the document is updated
+The extension can show a live HTML preview of the documentation, so the preview contents change whenever the document is updated.
+Syncronised scrolling between the source and preview is also supported.

 ![HTML Preview](../resources/images/vscode-preview-demo.gif)